sarikasurampudi/oml/adb-oml/integrate-with-app/integrate-with-app-ll2.md

 25. The Alpha Office application opens.
      ![](./images/alpha_office.png  " ")

-## Task 4: Run the application and review on-the-fly prediction/scoring
+## Task 4: Run the Application and Review on-the-fly prediction/scoring

-1. On the Alpha Office home pgae, select **Customer Walk-in** from the menu.
+1. On the Alpha Office home page, select **Customer Walk-in** from the menu.

     ![](./images/customer-walkin.png  " ")